Hannah More: Early life

-Playwright
+Playwright and Influential Associations

-More's first literary efforts were pastoral plays written while she was still teaching and suitable for young ladies to act.
-The first was The Search after Happiness, written in 1762.
+More's first literary effort was a pastoral play written while she was still teaching, and needed something suitable for young ladies to act.
+This resulted in The Search after Happiness, a verse drama in heroic couplets, with occasional rhyming song lyrics, written in 1762.
+It is written entirely for a cast of female actors.
+Although More is writing in the same style championed by John Dryden a century previous, More frequently refers to her own play as 'this little poem'.
 By the mid-1780s, over 10,000 copies of this had been sold.
-Among her literary models was Metastasio, on whose opera Attilio Regulo she based a drama, The Inflexible Captive.